Pregnancy Is a Medical Condition

 If any of those 600+ women were forced to have a baby, by direct legislation restricting birth control options or other sanctioned forms of intimidation, that would amount to the government killing those women.
 At the least I would call that state-sanctioned manslaughter (and yes, I see the irony of the word).
 Actually, in some states you could probably make a case for depraved indifference to human life, which brings the charge up to second degree murder.

 It doesn’t matter what you think about abortion, about birth control, about sex, about non-procreative sex, or anything else on this subject.
 You can think anything you want, and make any personal decisions you choose.
-But you have no right to make life and death decisions for another human being.
+But you have no right to make life and death decisions for another human being while actively ignore the facts and the risks.
 And if the government tried to do that to you in any other capacity, you’d flip your fracking lid (as evidence by the “death panel” hysteria over HCR).

 Yes, pregnancy can be a blessing, but it can also be fatal.